Primetime Ratings: ‘Big Brother’ Leads CBS to Thursday Win

 By Luke McCord

-Powered by Big Brother, CBS took the top spot in primetime among broadcasters Thursday with a 1.0 rating/5 share among adults 18-49, according to Nielsen overnight numbers.
+CBS was the top broadcaster Thursday with a 1.3 rating/5 share among adults 18-49, according to Nielsen overnight numbers.
+Big Brother rose a tenth to a 1.8, while CBS’ coverage of the Democratic National Convention scored a 0.8.

-Following repeats of Big Bang Theory and Life in Pieces, Big Brother scored a 1.6 (off a tenth from Wednesday’s 1.7).
-The third season premiere of Zoo earned a modest 0.5, down two tenths from its season finale.
+NBC followed with a 0.8/3.
+Hollywood Game Night did 0.7, while its coverage of the Democratic confab led broadcasters with a 0.9.

-NBC finished in second with a 0.9/4.
-The Night Shift gained 17% for a 0.7.
-The Wall and Hollywood Game Night held even at 1.0 and 0.9, respectively.
+ABC placed in third with a 0.7/3.
+BattleBots jumped a tenth to a 0.8, and Greatest Hits slipped a tenth to a 0.6.
+The network’s convention coverage scored a 0.7.

 The television industry's top news stories, analysis and blogs of the day.